13 Summer Haircut Trends To Inspire Your Next Salon Appointment

 The “Trixie”

-Cos Sakkas, two-time British Hairdresser of the Year and TONI&GUY global creative director, touts the “trixie” as the next big short crop.
+Cos Sakkas, TONI&GUY global creative director, touts the “trixie” as the next big short crop.
 It’s essentially a pixie, which is cut using TONI&GUY’s signature “transient” technique, involving “point cutting” — snipping into the ends of the hair diagonally to enhance texture and fluidity.
 We love this short crop cut by hairstylist Paula.
 The key is to choose a stylist who understands your hair texture.

-If your hair is on the wavy side, Sakkas recommends spritzing a wax like Label.M Fashion Edition Wax Spray, £23, through wet hair once you’ve stepped out of the shower, then letting your hair dry naturally.
+If your hair is on the wavy side, Sakkas recommends spritzing a wax through wet hair once you’ve stepped out of the shower, then letting your hair dry naturally.
+Try Bumble and Bumble Sumo Liquid Wax+ Finishing Spray.
 “This kind of styling is ideal in the summer months and it’s much better for your hair than heated tools,” says Sakkas.

 Side partings are edging further and further along, says Smith, who pinpoints actor Lupita Nyong’o as the current inspiration.
 “For summer, side partings are super flipped over — from the outside edge of the head — and can be worn on almost any length of hair,” says Smith.
 We especially love this curly side flip on model Stephanie Bridét.
 Smith’s top tip?
 Carve out the parting while your hair is wet to set it in shape and once dry, dust a styling powder into the root to keep it in place.
-Try got2b Hair Volume Styling Powder POWDER’ful, £5.50.
+Try dae Fairy Duster Volumizing Dry Shampoo Powder.
 Buller support’s Smith’s prediction: “[Side parts] offer volume, softness and lend a face-framing effect, all without the dedication of a fringe,” he says.

 AdvertisementADVERTISEMENT